Together Pathways service saved from closure in York

 Liz Felton, CEO of Together for Mental Wellbeing says:

-“We’re delighted that our Pathways teams are able to continue their vital work and keep helping people in both Rotherham and York.
+“We’re delighted that our Pathways team is able to continue their vital work and keep helping people in York.
 We really believe in this model and our funding partnerships show that agencies across the voluntary, healthcare and criminal justice sectors see its enormous value too.
 By continuing to work closely together we can help more people access the support they need, whilst also alleviating pressure on the town’s primary care and emergency services.”